Fuzzy Dark Matter and the Impact of Core--Halo Diversity on Its Particle Mass Constraints: Data and Analysis

 Our likelihood is constructed directly from the individual stellar velocity measurements rather than from binned velocity dispersion profiles.
 This unbinned approach preserves the full information content of the kinematic data and avoids the information loss that can arise when velocities are grouped into radial bins.

-The second term in Equation (\ref{eqn:totallikelihood}) incorporates a prior on the halo concentration–mass relation.
+The second term in Equation (\ref{eqn:totallikelihood}) incorporates a prior on the halo concentration-–mass relation.
 This relation was originally reported in the CDM simulations \citep{Prada2012, Ishiyama2021}.
-In FDM cosmologies, the suppression of small-scale power delays halo formation, leading to deviations from the CDM concentration–mass relation, as shown analytically by \citet{Laroche2022, Kawai2024} and demonstrated in simulations by \citet{Liao2025}.
-However, in the present analysis, the difference between the FDM and CDM concentration–mass relations has a negligible impact.
+In FDM cosmologies, the suppression of small-scale power delays halo formation, leading to deviations from the CDM concentration–-mass relation, as shown analytically by \citet{Laroche2022, Kawai2024} and demonstrated in simulations by \citet{Liao2025}.
+However, in the present analysis, the difference between the FDM and CDM concentration–-mass relations has a negligible impact on $m_\psi$ (see Appendix \ref{sec:recoveryposterior} for a demonstration).
 We therefore adopt, for simplicity, the empirical CDM concentration–mass relation for subhalos proposed by \citet{Moline2017},